philrz/super/docs/integrations/fluentd.md

 the size of the commit objects to which they're initially stored.

-2. **ZNG format** - In the [shaping example](#shaping-example) shown above, we used Zed's [ZSON](../formats/zson.md) format for the shaped data output from [`zq`](../commands/zq.md).
+2. **ZNG format** - In the [shaping example](#shaping-example) shown above, we used the [Super JSON format](../formats/jsup.md) format for the shaped data output from [`zq`](../commands/zq.md).
 This text format is typically used in contexts where human readability is required.
 Due to its compact nature, [ZNG](../formats/zng.md) format would have been preferred, but in our research